LivePersonInc/dropwizard-websockets/README.md

 }
 ```

 That's all.

+Metrics
+---
 In order to collect metrics on your endpoints, you should annotate them with metrics annotations:

 ```java
 @Metered